Faculty and Staff

 Leslie grew up the youngest of four sisters in Springfield, VA.
 Upon graduating from the University of Virginia with a degree in Anthropology, Leslie taught English for a year in China, returning to the United States to study at the Institute for Advanced Montessori Studies in Silver Spring, MD.
 She received her elementary Montessori teaching certification in 2009.
 Leslie completed her internship year working at the Montessori School of Northern Virginia and then became a volunteer docent in the Forensic Anthropology Lab at the Smithsonian Museum of Natural History.
 Leslie earned her Master of Arts in Teaching degree through Trinity Washington University in 2011.
 She was a Lower Elementary teacher at the Latin American Montessori Bilingual Public Charter School in Washington, DC, for three years before moving to North Carolina to join the founding staff of Willow Oak Montessori in 2013.
 She is committed to providing a high-quality Montessori education to all children in her care that promotes independence, connection to community, and joy in work and learning.
 She lives in Pittsboro with her partner and two young children.

-Jennifer Warren, Upper Elementary Co-Teacher
+Nguyen Tran, Upper Elementary Co-Teacher

 Adolescent Community (Grades 7-8)